 Data presented here compares your site’s performance in the listed month to its performance in the same month one year earlier.
 We use this comparison to avoid misleading data due to seasonal variation.

 The Paid Traffic section of the report covers the results of your PPC service.
-There will be additional improvements to many of the metrics given here if CRO is also being carried out; the two services are more effective together.

 This measures the number of individual visits to your site, or ‘sessions’.
 Everything from clicking through to your site from a paid ad and immediately closing the browser to clicking through and spending half an hour meticulously reading through your site and placing an order counts as a single session.